 In the past 90 days, 24% of all Marketing Qualified Leads delivered to our SDRs came from real-time social media actions.

-While these MQLs do not convert into Opportunity at as high of a rate as say, trial requests from organic search, they convert into Opportunity at the equal rate as leads consuming our content from our emails and our blog in the past 90-days.
+They also convert into Opportunity at the equal rate as leads consuming our content from our emails and our blog in the past 90-days.

 In the month of May, leads from social actions converted into Opportunities at a higher rate than leads who clicked on our emails.